, , ,

 Read my affiliate policy.

-On this particular morning I realized I only had five eggs in the fridge — not even close to enough to feed us all, especially when each kid could easily eat three each!
+On this particular morning, I realized I only had five eggs in the fridge — not even close to enough to feed us all.
+Especially when each kid could easily eat three each!
 I had coconut flour, homemade applesauce, and coconut oil on hand, so I mixed them and … voilà!

-Paleo Apple Cinnamon Muffins: A Break from the Norm
+Best Apple Cinnamon Muffins: A Break from the Norm

 It always feels great to get it right and hit on a recipe that makes both mom and kids happy.
+These remind me of apple pie, but in a muffin version.

 These apple cinnamon muffins stay in regular rotation at our house and even kick off the breakfast section in my Wellness Mama Cookbook.
 As with almost all of the recipes in my cookbook, this muffin recipe takes 30 minutes or less to make, uses real food ingredients, and doesn’t generate a lot of dirty dishes to wash up afterward.